Broadway the Durham Way

 Experience the roaring '20s on the stage in all its opulence and style.
 Tap your foot to the jazz-centric score while you watch the chaotic story of Nick and Gatsby unfold with life and energy.
 Literature fans especially won’t want to miss this one.

-Start your weekend off by checking in to a luxurious stay at the 21c Museum Hotel.
+Start your weekend off by checking in to a luxurious stay at the art deco 21c Museum Hotel.
 Housed in a building designed by Shreve, Lamb & Harmon, the same NYC architecture firm responsible for designing the Empire State Building, this hotel will get your roaring ‘20s weekend kicked off in style.
 The weekend is just beginning, so you can take it easy, old sport.
 Stick around the hotel’s in-house museum and peruse art till you get peckish.
 Then, drop down to the Counting House restaurant and bar.
 Make sure you snap a pick down in the original bank-vault-turned-lounge space downstairs.

 The Great Gatsby at DPAC